Stallergenes Greer: Governance

-A pharmaceutical and clinical development programme
+Pharmaceutical and clinical development programme

 Since 2003, Stallergenes has been involved in a clinical development programme whose objective is to develop proprietary medicines intended to cover the main allergens responsible for more than 80% of respiratory allergies.

-Oralair is the first sublingual immunotherapy tablet resulting from this programme.
+Oralair is the first sublingual allergen immunotherapy tablet resulting from this programme.
 Oralair is marketed in 22 countries and has been approved by the Food and Drug Administration in the United States.

-The second project in this programme is the house dust mite immunotherapy tablet Actair which is marketed in Japan, Australia, and New Zealand, and South Korea under the brand name Actair and in Europe under the brand names Orylmyte or Aitmyte.
+The second project in this programme is the house dust mite allergen derived product Actair which is marketed in Japan, Australia, and New Zealand, and South Korea under the brand name Actair and in Europe under the brand names Orylmyte or Aitmyte.

-In 2021, Stallergenes Greer is partnering with Aptar Pharma to develop a novel connected device for allergen immunotherapy treatment delivery.
-It will contribute to improving adherence, thus optimising treatment outcomes.
+In 2021, Stallergenes Greer is partnering with Aptar Pharma to develop a novel connected device for allergen immunotherapy purposes.

+In 2022, Stallergenes Greer conducted the EfficAPSI study, comparing 330,000 patients treated with standard antihistamines and corticosteroids to approximately 110,000 patients receiving allergen immunotherapy.
+The results were published in 2024 in The Lancet Regional Health Europe, which describes it as one of the largest real-world studies based on French national health data.

-In 2023, the group added Palforzia, an oral immunotherapy for peanut allergy, to its portfolio, thereby expanding into the field of food allergy.
+In 2023, the group added Palforzia, an oral product for peanut allergy, to its portfolio, thereby expanding into the field of food allergy.

+In 2025, Stallergenes Greer completed a phase III clinical trial of a sublingual allergen immunotherapy treatment in children and adolescents suffering from birch pollen allergy.